Frances Goldin

-Frances Axler Goldin (June 22, 1924- May 16, 2020) was a housing rights activist and literary agent in New York City.
+Frances Axler Goldin (June 22, 1924 – May 16, 2020) was a housing rights activist and literary agent in New York City.
 She was a founding member of the Metropolitan Council on Housing and the Cooper Square Committee.
-Beginning in 1959, she led a successful campaign to defeat an urban renewal plan of Robert Moses, which would have replaced historic, affordable housing with a freeway in the Lower East Side.
+Beginning in 1959, she led a successful campaign to defeat an urban renewal plan of Robert Moses, which would have replaced historic, affordable housing with a freeway on the Lower East Side.
 For decades, Goldin was associated with the Lower East Side, where she was a neighborhood preservationist and community figure.
 The 175 Essex Building of Essex Crossing is named in her honor, and she was profiled in the documentary It Took 50 Years.

 Early life

 Frances Goldin was born on June 22, 1924, and she grew up in Springfield Gardens, Queens.
 Her parents were working-class Jewish immigrants from Russia and Ukraine.
 Her father, Michael Axler, was a toolmaker and mechanic for the Metropolitan Transportation Authority (MTA).
 Frances described him as a "freethinker" and "very much a union man."
 Her mother, Sophie (Saslowsky) Axler, was a homemaker and former seamstress who had been fired due to her union activity.

 Frances had a difficult youth; she described her childhood as "miserable."
 Her neighborhood was almost entirely Christian.
 She experienced antisemitism, and bricks flew at her family's window when they lit candles on Friday night for Shabbat on at least two occasions.
 She also experienced class discrimination as a child.
 Many of the neighborhood families were wealthier, and neighborhood fathers often worked in business capacities.
 As she later explained, "I hated where we lived...
 We were one of nine Jewish families.
 The other eight Jewish families were shopkeepers.
 My father was a worker.
 So we were shunned by the non-Jews and shunned by the Jews, because my father worked with his hands."

 As a teen, Goldin attended Andrew Jackson High School, where she was valedictorian.
 Her parents expected her to become a traditional Jewish wife.
 Her mother wanted her to go to secretarial school rather than college.
 During this time, Goldin met communists while working at the War Shipping Administration, and "they quickly converted me."
 When Goldin was 19 years old, she joined the Communist Party.
 She enrolled in the Jefferson School of Social Science, an adult education school that was founded and managed by the Communist Party USA.
 At Jefferson, Goldin studied the history of capitalism and socialism, and she read Karl Marx and Friedrich Engels.

 In 1944, when Frances was 20 years old, she married Morris Goldin.
 The couple had met through the Communist Party.
 Morris was also a party member, and he was a leader of the Government Workers’ Union.
-The couple moved to the Lower East Side in Manhattan, where they lived in a one-bedroom apartment in the fourth floor of a building.
-In the Lower East Side, she found "nirvana."
+The couple moved to the Lower East Side of Manhattan, where they lived in a one-bedroom apartment in the fourth floor of a building.
+On the Lower East Side, she found "nirvana."
 She explained, "It was amazing to see people of different nationalities, colors, opinions, living together in harmony.
 And what bound them was poverty."